-The State has further reduced its stake in Bank of Ireland today, bringing its shareholding in the bank to below 4%.
+The Government has reduced its stake in Bank of Ireland by a percentage point.

-In total, the State put €4.7 billion into Bank of Ireland during the financial crisis, with the initial investment coming in early 2009.
+In total, the State put €4.7 billion into Bank of Ireland with the initial investment coming in early 2009 as the banking crisis took hold.

-Since then Bank of Ireland has returned more than €6 billion to the State.
+Since then Bank of Ireland has returned around €6 billion to the State.
 This makes it the only Irish bank to have repaid the Irish taxpayer for its support.